qmacro/qmacro.github.io/_posts/2021-05-22-adding-a-drive-to-my-synology-nas.markdown

 SHR requires at least two drives, which is why two was the minimum purchase that made sense.
 But I also bought a couple more, a week later.
 It's amazing how cheap, relatively speaking, spinning disk storage has become.

 With the initial two drives, I'd set up a storage pool, following the instructions (it was pretty straightforward).
-Here's what the status of that storage pool looks like:
+Here's what the status of that storage pool looked like:

 ![Status of Storage Pool 1 with 2 drives](/content/images/2021/05/storage-manager-storage-pool.png)

 There are a few things that are worth noting here:

-* SHR is using "1-drive fault tolerance" which basically means that only one of the two drives was usable for actual storage
+* SHR is using "1-drive fault tolerance" which basically means that the capacity of one entire drive is given over to data safety and not available for actual storage
 * this is why the "Total capacity" is at 3.63TB - remember that disk sizes are a bit misleading, this is effectively what you get with a 4TB drive, minus 0.01TB for overhead
 * the "Used capacity" is at 250.01GB, as I've created a single volume of 250GB so far in that storage pool